devtron-labs/devtron/docs/user-guide/creating-application/deployment-template.md

 | `Mean Time to Recovery` | It shows the average time taken to fix a failed pipeline. |

-## Add on features in Deployment Chart version 3.9.0
+## Addon features in Deployment Template Chart version 3.9.0

 ### Service Account